The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 - Have hot flashes

-Men with low testosterone levels may also be more likely than other men to have:
+When your testosterone levels are low, you may also be more likely than other men to have:

 - Heart attack